 - Wills generated by Epilogue cannot account for complex situations

-- Currently only available in Ontario and Alberta
+- Currently only available in Ontario, British Columbia, and Alberta

 Epilogue is an online estate planning platform for the creation of Wills and Power of Attorney.
 Epilogue does not provide legal or any other professional advice such as those relating to tax or accounting.
 As I stated earlier, making a Will can be tedious.
 However, Epilogue, has simplified the process considerably thereby ensuring that the making of Wills and Power of Attorney can be done right from your couch.
 It is an excellent option for anyone looking for a convenient way to make a Will without having to spend too much money.